The INE will adjust revocation to its budget; has 1,503 million pesos for the exercise

 The National Electoral Institute (INE) will continue with the process of the mandate revocation consultation with the budget assigned to it, as instructed by the Supreme Court of Justice.
 However, he stressed that he will remain attentive to the substantive resolution issued by the ministers on the subject.

-The institute informed that it will analyze scenarios and modifications to all the procedures and activities that the democratic exercise implies “to adjust to that limited budget”, which amounts to 1,503 million pesos.
+The institute reported that it will analyze scenarios and modifications to all the procedures and activities that the democratic exercise implies “to adjust to that limited budget”, which amounts to 1,503 million pesos.

 This after the Court entered the constitutional controversy presented by the president of the Chamber of Deputies, Sergio Gutiérrez Luna, and granted a provisional suspension against the INE agreement to postpone the organization of the consultation.